 P.W.
 Bridgman is a writer of short stories, flash fiction and poetry.
 He lives in Vancouver, British Columbia, Canada.
 Mr. Bridgman has earned undergraduate and postgraduate degrees in psychology and a degree in law as well.
 While he is convinced that the short story is both the preeminent literary prose form and his true métier, when pressed he will also quietly admit to having begun work on a novel (so far untitled) and a slim volume of poetry (also, as yet, untitled).

-Mr. Bridgman’s writing has appeared in numerous literary publications.
+Mr. Bridgman’s writing has appeared, or is forthcoming, in (among others) The Moth Magazine, The Glasgow Review of Books, Poetry Salzburg Review, Litro UK, Litro NY, Praxis Magazine, Grain Magazine, The Antigonish Review, Ars Medica, Ascent Aspirations, Patchwork Paper, The New Orphic Review, London Grip, A New Ulster, Easy Street, Section 8 Magazine, Pottersfield Portfolio, The Mulberry Fork Review and Aerodrome.
 His works have won prizes or been finalists in several competitions, both in Canada and abroad.
-Some of his short stories, flash fiction pieces and poems have been included in anthologies published in Ireland, England, Scotland and Canada, and in print and online literary publications released in those countries as well as Austria, South Africa, Russia and the U.S.A.
-His first book of short fiction, entitled Standing at an Angle to My Age, is published by the independent Canadian commercial publisher, Libros Libertad Publishing Ltd. It was launched in Vancouver, B.C. on May 5, 2013.
-(Would you like to see the launch poster, designed by the talented digital graphic designer, and P.W.’s daughter, Nicola Woods?
+Some of his short stories, flash fiction pieces and poems have been included in anthologies published in Ireland, England, Scotland and Canada.
+His first book of short fiction, entitled Standing at an Angle to My Age, was published in 2013 by the independent Canadian commercial publisher, Libros Libertad Publishing Ltd. (Would you like to see the launch poster, designed by the talented digital graphic designer, and P.W.’s daughter, Nicola Woods?
 Click here.)

 Standing at an Angle to My Age can be purchased at better bookstores across Canada and directly from the publisher.
 Alternatively the book of short fiction can be bought online from Chapters/Indigo, iTunes, Amazon, Barnes and Noble and Waterstones.
 Per i lettori in Italia, questo libro di racconti è disponibile on-line da Amazon Italia, ma … purtroppo … solo in inglese.